Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Pompano Beach get?

-Pompano Beach averages about 85 rainy days per year.
+Pompano Beach averages about 265 days with measurable rain or snow each year.

 What hardiness zone is Pompano Beach?